ivank/laminar/README.md

 ```

 If the schema has references to multiple files and those files are in the local file system, they will be watched for changes as well.

-After that you can add the type with `oapi<Config>`, which will add types to both requests and responses.

 ```typescript
 import { laminar } from '@ovotech/laminar';